deeppavlov/DeepPavlov/docs/features/models/kbqa.rst

        <value name="class">1</value>
     </paraphrase>

-Adding of new templates of SPARQL queries
+Adding new SPARQL queries templates
 -----------------------------------------
 Templates can be added to sparql_queries.json file, which is a dictionary, where keys are template numbers, and values are templates with additional information.
 An example of a template:

 {"query_template": "SELECT ?obj WHERE { wd:E1 p:R1 ?s . ?s ps:R1 ?obj . ?s ?p ?x filter(contains(?x, N)) }",
  "property_types": {"?p": "qualifier"},
  "rank_rels": ["wiki", "do_not_rank", "do_not_rank"],